Skip to content

 Join us on an adventure to the heart of Arctic Lapland, a land of vast wilderness and home to the extraordinary Aurora Borealis, herds of reindeer and endless forest.

-The Arctic Challenge is an inspiring wilderness endurance challenge held over a long weekend, incorporating a dog sled race, Nordic ski, ice fishing, orienteering and woodland fire lighting.
+The Arctic Challenge is a wilderness endurance challenge held over a long weekend, incorporating a dog sled race, hike, ice fishing, orienteering and woodland fire lighting.
+Participants need have no previous experience of any activity, as all instruction will be provided by your guides.

-The Arctic Challenge is open for up to three teams of four persons, each event being scored to encourage healthy competition!
+The Arctic Challenge is open for up to five teams of four people, each event being scored to encourage healthy competition!
 The Challenge concludes with a visit to the Ice Hotel at Jukkasjårvi, a well-earned finish to your efforts spent in this unique and unspoiled landscape, followed by a dinner and prize giving to the winning team.

 Fundraising target: £2,000 per person